ryanlee588/restaurant-hat/README.md

     - `get_rand_restaurant`: Gets a random restaurant if the user requesting it is the owner, and closes list.
       - Input: list_name (text), user_email (text)
       - Output: text

+# Testing

+Jest and Playwright was used to do end-to-end testing for the web app.
+Documentation of Jest and Playwright can be found [here](https://playwright.dev/docs/intro).

+Tests can be found in ./rh_frontend/src/test

+The implementation of tests prioritised testing the requirements.
+With that said, additional tests were implemented as well to ensure greater test coverage.

+The following tests have been implemented:

+## Basic (`basic.test.ts`)

+### Page is reachable

+Tests that the deployed page is reachable.

+## Login Page (`login.test.ts`)

+### Email is validated during sign up

+Tests that basic validation is done for email.

+### Sign in ensures user is signed up

+Tests that only authenticated users can sign in.

+### Sign in ensures password is correct

+Tests that only authenticated users can sign in.

+### Sign in and redirect works for registered user

+Tests that after sucessful sign it, user will be redirected to list directory page.

+### Sign in can happen after failed sign in

+Tests that sign in can be done after failing to sign in.

+### Authenticated user should be redirected to directory when accessing landing page

+Tests that users who are authenticated will be redirected when accessing login page.

+### Non authenticated user cannot access directory or list page

+Tests that users who are not authenticated will be redirected to login page when trying to access list directory or any list page.

+## List Directory Page (`directory.test.ts`)

+### Viewing existing list should be redirected to list page

+Tests that owners should be able to view list and are redirected to list page when trying to view a list.
+(Test might fail occasionally due to lag in redirect)

+### Non owner should be able to view list (_Secondary Requirement 2_)

+Tests that non owners should be able to view list and are redirected to list page when trying to view a list.
+(Test might fail occasionally due to lag in redirect)

+### Owner should be able to delete list (_Secondary Requirement 2_)

+Tests that owners should be able to delete lists.
+(Test might fail occasionally due to lag in creation of list)

+## List Page (`list.test.ts`)

+### Owner should be able to get a random restaurant (_Primary requirement 2/ Secondary Requirement 1_)

+Owners of a list should be able to get a random restaurant from that list.

+### Non Owner should not be able to get a random restaurant (_Secondary requirement 2/ Secondary Requirement 1_)

+Non Owners of list should not be able to get a random restaurant from that list.

+### Should not be able to add restaurant to a closed list (_Secondary requirement 4_)

+Once a list has been closed from getting a random restaurant, users should not be able to add any more restaurants.

+### Should be able to add restaurant to an open list (_Primary requirement 1_)

+Owner should be able to add restaurants to an open list.

+### Non owner Should be able to add restaurant to an open list (_Primary requirement 3_)

+Non owners should be able to add restaurants to an open list